The 14 Best Moisturizers for Rosacea, According to Dermatologists

 The Ordinary Azelaic Acid 10% Suspension Brightening Cream

-The Ordinary, Azelaic Acid 10% Suspension Brightening Cream — $11.00
+Best azelaic acid: The Ordinary Azelaic Acid 10% Suspension Brightening Cream — $13.00

 The Ordinary’s Azelaic Acid Brightening Cream is another affordable, dermatologist favorite.
-Azelaic acid is beloved for its smoothing and skin-brightening benefits that help support even skin tone and texture, and most importantly, its anti-inflammatory properties that help soothe sensitivity and reduce the look of redness.
+Azelaic acid is loved for its smoothing and skin-brightening benefits that help support even skin tone and texture, and most importantly, its anti-inflammatory properties that help soothe sensitivity and reduce the look of redness.
 And it’s the hero ingredient in this brightening cream, packing a 10 percent concentration.
 Use it to target rosacea-prone areas, or apply it all over the face to support a brighter, more even-toned complexion.

 Pros: